San Jacinto College recognizes the following types of admission:

 - Enroll in appropriate college preparatory courses;

-- Take and pass all sections of the High School Equivalency Test (HiSET); and
+- Take and pass all sections of the GED or High School Equivalency Test (HiSET); or

 - Complete high school graduation requirements.